 obclient> CREATE TABLE test02(C1 NUMBER(10,2));

-The following example shows how to modify the precision of a numeric data type column in the test02 table.
+The following example shows how to modify the precision of numeric data type columns in the test02 table.

 obclient> ALTER TABLE test02 MODIFY C1 NUMBER(11,3);